elva-labs/braincells/docs/serverless-solutions/data-persistance-and-storage/store-and-serve-large-media-files.md

 />

 <Quiz
-  question="Which service would you use to store metadata about the uploaded files?"
+  question="Which service would you use to store queryable metadata about the uploaded files?"
   :answers="['Amazon S3', 'Amazon RDS', 'Amazon DynamoDB', 'AWS Glue Data Catalog']" :correctAnswer="2"
   :answerInfo="[